 Octavian had grown fond of Juba and Selene.
 So he gave Juba part of his kingdom back, and he gave Selene the neighboring Kingdom of Mauretania as a dowry.

-That makes Cleopatra Selene the most successful of Cleopatra’s children.
-By far.
+That makes Cleopatra Selene the most successful of Cleopatra’s children -by far.

-Alexander was Selene’s twin brother, so his first years mimick hers.
-He was the son of Cleopatra and Mark Antony.
+Alexander was Selene’s twin brother, so his first years mimic hers.

 Prince Alexander lived in Egypt until he was 10.
 Then, after his parents’ dramatic deaths, he was taken to Rome and displayed in the triumph along his sister Selene.

 Then, kind Octavia took Alexander in and raised him.
 But what happened to him after that is a bit of a mystery.

 Some scholars think Alexander may have lived in Octavia’s house until he was fifteen, and then after his sister married, he may have accompanied her to Mauretania.

 Another ancient author, though, Herodian, seems to imply Octavian exiled the boys to an island, perhaps Sicily, and gave them funds to live comfortably there.

 Despite all the ancient authors saying in unison that Alexander was spared, modern scholars are less trusting.

 Some think Alexander Helios may have died in Rome.
 Octavian could have had him killed.
 Or the boy could have died of natural causes.